Last Updated on 2026-06-16 by Daev Roehr

 About phono preamps: Gain and EQ

-Connecting a turntable to your system also involves a special high gain “phono preamp” with some EQ….and now things get really complicated.
+Connecting a turntable to your system typically requires a special high gain “phono preamp”… and now things (might) get really complicated.

 Gain: